 Pinners who are following you or the board will still see the content from your board in their feeds”.

-So I’ve got some clue of what was happening but still there was no details about what exactly caused it.
+So I’ve got some clue of what was happening but still, there were no details about what exactly caused it.

 I was told to look at the guidelines but no particular explanation was provided.